Skip to main content

 CITES pursues security-focused research across a range of areas that include:

 • Energy system protection: Advances software and hardware technologies for protecting energy systems from cyber malfeasance.
-This broad area includes intrusion detection tailored to energy systems, technologies for describing and analyzing cyberattacks, and defenses in energy systems.
+This broad area includes intrusion detection tailored to energy systems, technologies for describing and analyzing cyberattacks and defenses in energy systems, hardware support for device identification, decision aids for the application of security controls in energy systems, security for micro-electronics, and evaluation of access control devices against formalized security policies typical in energy systems.

-• Interacting systems: New systems meant to improve security are often designed without considering their interdependencies.
-The challenge is to identify techniques, methodologies, and analyses that help one to identify, consider, or forestall the risks attendant with introduction of new technology.
+• Interacting systems: New devices, applications, and systems designed to improve security are often envisioned without considering the dependence that the security they provide has on the security of the new entity itself.
+For example, the introduction of public key infrastructure (PKI) within an operational technology (OT) network necessitates the introduction of a certificate server, which, if compromised or inaccessible, inhibits the security apparatus that depends on the PKI.
+The challenge is to identify techniques, methodologies, and/or analyses that help one to identify, consider, or forestall the risks attendant with the introduction of that technology.

 • Secure digital infrastructure for energy: Society is on the cusp of a new energy ecosystem, driven by requirements for efficiency and decarbonization as well as advances in energy sources, electric transportation, and market models.
 Realizing this vision will require a secure digital infrastructure for secure interoperability, trust relations among multiple stakeholder communities, secure and verifiable transactions, integration of nonconventional forms of generating energy at multiple grid scales, and secure cloud operations.

 • Secure software development and life cycle: Design and implementation flaws in software components are significant factors that lead to compromised computer systems.
-Security must be built in from the start, and part of that involves the methodologies and testing used in the development of that software, and throughout its entire life cycle.
+Security must be built in from the start, and part of that involves the methodologies and testing used in the development of that software, and throughout its entire life cycle (requirements, planning, design, development, testing, deployment, maintenance).

-• Zero-trust networking: The fundamental idea behind zero-trust networking is to extend provenance, authentication, integrity, and policy checking to edge devices, which provide entry to the network.
+• Zero-trust networking: Provenance, authentication, integrity, and policy checking must be pusehd to edge devices in the network.

 Awards